arangodb/docs/3.10/indexing-index-basics.md

 - **non-unique, sparse persistent index**: only those documents will be indexed that have all the indexed attributes set to a value other than `null`.
 It can be used for optional attributes.

-If a persistent index is created on an attribute that is missing in all or many of the documents, the behavior is as follows:

-- if the index is sparse, the documents missing the attribute will not be indexed.
-  These documents will not influence the update or removal performance for the index.

-- if the index is non-sparse, the documents missing the attribute will be contained in the index with a key value of `null`.

 TTL (time-to-live) Index
 ------------------------